 In June 2022, I was hired by a family who had a mysterious case of Lead poisoning with their infant.
-The thing I personally remember most about this little one is that she was scooting still, (not quite crawling and not anywhere near walking.)
+The thing I personally remember most about this little one is that she was scooting still, (not quite crawling and not anywhere near walking).
 I had recently painted my toenails and — since I take my shoes off when entering families’ homes — the baby spotted my brightly colored nails right away (just at her level!) and was fascinated with them, trying to grab at my toes through her playpen wall as I sat chatting with her parents about the potential sources of Lead exposure for their daughter.

 This is an odd anecdote to share, but I want to illustrate that this was a VERY YOUNG CHILD!
-She lived in a fully-renovated/updated mostly newer construction home with no construction-based Lead-hazards (specifically, no concerns for paint-based hazards that one might find in a pre-1978 home.)
+She lived in a fully-renovated/updated mostly newer construction home with no construction-based Lead-hazards (specifically, no concerns for paint-based hazards that one might find in a pre-1978 home).
 This child was also not a candidate for having been exposed at school or daycare.
 After a thorough examination and exploration of her home, alongside the daily routines of her family, it became clear the exposure was likely coming from her food supply — the most likely culprit being Lead-contaminated food contact kitchenware.
-In working with this family to find potential sources of Lead exposure, we carefully reviewed her kitchen and one of the three potential sources we found were WeeSprout reusable glass baby food jars — which the family uses daily for storing breastmilk and baby food.
+In working with this family to find potential sources of Lead exposure, we carefully reviewed her kitchen and one of the three potential sources we found was WeeSprout reusable glass baby food jars — which the family uses daily for storing breastmilk and baby food.

 The XRF test results for the painted areas of the WeeSprout brand glass reusable baby food jars are pictured below from one 30-second reading set: